jarrodmillman/pose-stats/description.md

 Ths `ISLP` open-source Python package (https://github.com/intro-stat-learning/ISLP) is written to accompany an introductory text on statistical learning and `python`, closely following the examples in the hugely successful `R` version.
-Besides just providing labs, it provides pythonic design matrix building, a simple implementation of Bayesian Additive Regression Trees and object oriented stepwise model selection.
+Besides just providing labs, it provides Pythonic design matrix building, a simple implementation of Bayesian Additive Regression Trees and object oriented stepwise model selection.
 Planned development include extending the `pygam` package;
-regularized regression specification (to be used by `yagml`); integration of a `python` version of the very popular `glmnet` package in `R`.
+regularized regression specification (to be used by `yagml`); integration of a Python version of the very popular `glmnet` package in `R`.

 The corresponding textbook was published in July.
 The project aims to